 Seattle University’s College of Education graduate degrees in Special Education are designed for you, the professional educator striving to lead in your field and driven by a passion to meet the needs of students with learning, behavioral and physical disabilities.
 With our small class sizes and unique offerings of various learning environments—online and off—our Special Education master’s and educational specialist degree programs are designed to fit your learning style and busy personal schedule.

 Our graduate program offers you the option of taking classes on campus or pursuing the endorsement only online and then transferring those credits into the degree program.
-Those who choose the online option are able to combine the convenience of online courses with lower cost pricing for graduate credits—as well as the ability to apply any available retooling funds—into an effective and affordable important solution dedicated to meeting the increased demand for trained special education teachers.
 As a student in our premier Special Education graduate studies program, you will be able to apply your gained knowledge to your current classroom in real time.
 Upon graduation, you will find your new skills in very high demand throughout K-12 schools or in an administrative or consulting role.

 The Master of Education program in Special Education is designed for experienced, certificated teachers or administrators who will take one or two courses per quarter during the academic year and one or two courses during the summer.
 Graduate students have the option of doing the first year as an online endorsement for graduate credit and the second year in class, or attending class sessions for the duration of the program.
 Learn more.